 - To graduate you must meet the Graduate School requirements AND ensure that the GPA receives the following items:

 - Original signed warrant - must be sent or hand-delivered by a faculty committee member (not by the student)

 - Completed GOODBYE form

-- E-mail verification that student webpage is disabled - webpage must be taken down (click here for instructions)
+- E-mail verification from Sandra Coke that your student webpage is disabled (click here for instructions)